Jake Burger Player Props: White Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.45 team ERA ranks 19th among all league pitching staffs.
+- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.50).

-- Dodgers pitchers combine to surrender 81 total home runs at a clip of 1.2 per game (to rank 21st in the league).
+- Dodgers pitchers combine to allow 84 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Kershaw (8-4) takes the mound for the Dodgers in his 14th start of the season.
-He's put together a 2.95 ERA in 76 1/3 innings pitched, with 93 strikeouts.
+- Grove makes the start for the Dodgers, his sixth of the season.
+He is 0-2 with an 8.28 ERA and 23 strikeouts through 25 2/3 innings pitched.

-- His most recent appearance was on Thursday against the Cincinnati Reds, when the lefty tossed seven scoreless innings while allowing five hits.
+- In his last time out -- out of the bullpen on Friday -- the righty threw four innings against the Philadelphia Phillies, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.